TheoW03/TheoW03/README.md

 I know how to program in Python, JavaScript, HTML, CSS, Java, C#

-I been doing alot of gamedev on Unity, minecraft modding, and alot of attempts to add webscraping to a website I been trying to code
+I been doing alot of gamedev on Unity,c++, python any frame work I can get my hands on, minecraft modding, and basic webdev

+current proj - procedual gen unity

 also have a small interest in applied math